In this 4-minute read:

 - You have 300 or fewer employees; and

 - Your business experienced a revenue reduction of 25% or greater in any quarter in 2020 compared to 2019

 For more details on second draw PPP eligibility, visit our Second draw PPP loan eligibility FAQ.

 What if I haven’t received a PPP loan before?
 Can I still get 3.5x the monthly average on my first draw loan?

-If you haven’t received a PPP loan already, you can (and should) still apply for a first draw PPP loan immediately, before the May 31, 2021 application deadline.
-Only qualifying food services and accommodation businesses (NAICS code 72) applying for a second draw PPP loan are currently eligible to request 3.5 times their monthly average payroll costs.
+Only qualifying food services and accommodation businesses (NAICS code 72) applying for a second draw PPP loan have been made eligible to request 3.5 times their monthly average payroll costs.
 For your first-draw PPP loan, you may request 2.5X your average monthly payroll costs, up to $10 million.

 If you hurry, you may be able get your first and second draw PPP loans before the deadline and maximize your emergency stimulus!

 Win new customers and build loyalty with your existing customers with Womply Email Marketing